Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 ### Building [UWP][UWP] Apps
 Just like classic desktop app, install [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package].
-Microsoft.Azure.Devices.Client.winmd is [WinRT] [WinRT] version which will get installed via NuGet Package manager when you select Universal app in VS 2015.
+Microsoft.Azure.Devices.Client.winmd is [WinRT] [WinRT] version which will get installed via NuGet Package manager when you select **Universal** app in VS 2015.
 This is the version you need to build UWP apps.

 > Currently, **Microsoft.Azure.Devices.Client.WinRT** doesn't support MQTT protocol.

 ####  Building C# and Visual Basic UWP apps
 For building UWP, follow the same steps as you would follow if building classic .NET desktop application.

-For example, for building in **Visual Basic** , the calls using the SDK client library would look something like this
+For example, for building in **Visual Basic** , the calls using the SDK client library would be something like this

 ```
 Dim deviceClient As Microsoft.Azure.Devices.Client.DeviceClient = Microsoft.Azure.Devices.Client.DeviceClient.CreateFromConnectionString("{My device connection string}", Microsoft.Azure.Devices.Client.TransportType.Amqp)